nrfconnect/sdk-nrf/include/dfu/dfu_target.rst

 .. note::
    To maintain the write progress in case the device reboots, enable the configuration options :option:`CONFIG_SETTINGS` and :option:`CONFIG_DFU_TARGET_MCUBOOT_SAVE_PROGRESS`.
-   The MCUboot target then uses the :ref:`zephyr:settings` subsystem in Zephyr to store the current progress used by the :cpp:func:`dfu_target_write` function across power failures and device resets.
+   The MCUboot target then uses the :ref:`zephyr:settings_api` subsystem in Zephyr to store the current progress used by the :cpp:func:`dfu_target_write` function across power failures and device resets.

 Modem firmware upgrades